June 24, 2025

 The pandemic and resulting increased acute hospitalizations opened Pandora’s box for patient harm.
 Per the journal Nursing Research, “Sudden disruptions to the work of nurses required to manage a large volume of high-acuity patients could overwhelm a hospital’s immediate nursing capacity to prevent NSIs (Nursing Sensitive Quality Indicators).”
 This underscores the importance of prioritizing patient safety and harm reduction as essential in healthcare.
 4

-PSI Removal & Exclusions
+PSI Removal & Reporting Exclusions

 Several PSI conditions can be avoided in reporting by improving accuracy in documentation and coding helps to relieve the financial burden that reporting a PSI places on hospitals.
 There are several exclusion diagnoses for many PSIs that, if established by natural documentation or a CDI query, will remove the patient from that PSI bucket.
 This is how CMS emphasizes that they know some conditions put patients at higher risk of experiencing these outcomes, and these encounters should not be held against this hospital